Cedric Walker

-Cedric Walker (born February 10, 1971) is a former American football defensive back and coach who is currently the head coach and defensive coordinator of the Wyoming Mustangs of the Champions Indoor Football (CIF).
+Cedric Walker (born February 10, 1971) is an American former football defensive back and coach who is currently the head coach of the Kentucky Barrels of Arena Football One.

+Playing career

 Walker played football at Stephen F. Austin University; once his stint there concluded, he signed with the AFL's Charlotte Rage.
 Walker played for a succession of AFL teams over his ten-season career; these included the Orlando Predators, Arizona Rattlers, Indiana Firebirds, Chicago Rush, Austin Wranglers, and Las Vegas Gladiators.
 At the end of his AFL Career, Walker had amassed some 522 solo tackles (614 total); this was (at the time) the league's seventh-highest total.
 Walker also won one ArenaBowl as a player; this came with the Arizona Rattlers in 1997.